Nausea and dizziness

-The 3 most common symptoms of brain tumours are headaches, changes to vision and nausea (feeling sick) or vomiting (being sick).
+The three most common symptoms of brain tumours are headaches, changes to vision and nausea (feeling sick) or vomiting (being sick).

 Do brain tumours cause nausea (make you feel sick)?